TWO BOX OFFICE LOCATIONS

 TICKET PRICE TYPES AND DISCOUNTS

-To qualify for a senior ticket you must be 62 years and older.
+To qualify for a senior ticket you must be at least 62 years of age and older.
+Some shows may require a patron be 65 years of age and older to qualify for a senior discount.
 Student discounts apply to children in grades Pre-Kindergarten-12, undergraduate, masters, and doctorate students.
 Student IDs from technical, vocational, and alternative schools are also accepted.
-Tickets need not be purchased for children 18 months and younger.
+Tickets need not be purchased for children under the age of 2.
 NOTE: Not all price types and discounts are offered for every performance and screening.
 Ticket pricing is at the discretion of each presenter.

 When purchasing tickets online or over the phone, they will be available at Will Call unless you have requested that they be sent to you via email.
-If you do not receive your tickets or wish to change your delivery method please call 303-444-7328 between 12:00 and 5:30 MST Wednesday to Friday.
+If you do not receive your tickets or wish to change your delivery method please call 303-444-7328 between 10:00 AM and 6:00 PM MST Monday – Friday.
 We do not ship physical tickets.

 Service fees are collected on ticket orders purchased online or by phone.
 Service fees are waived when tickets are purchased in person at the Box Office.